How to Grow a Geranium Plant from a Cutting

 This is the Brand of Root Stimulant That I Use

 I have had great luck using a little rooting hormone powder when I transplant my geraniums.
 I highly recommend this one.

 How to Take Care of Your Geraniums

 Once your geranium plant is growing, all you need to do is water it regularly.
 In Southern California, I water my geraniums about twice a week in the summer, and once a week in the winter.
-If you live in an area where you get hard freezes in the winter, you may want to move your geranium inside during the coldest time of year.
+If you live in an area where you get hard freezes in the winter, you may want to move your geranium plants inside during the coldest time of year.
 When your furnace is running, be sure you keep the soil around your geranium moist.

-After the flowers bloom and them begin to lose their color, pinch them off.
+After the flowers bloom and they begin to lose their color, pinch them off.
 This encourages new blooms.
 When the plant becomes large or seems to have overgrown its pot, trim it, and fill additional pots with the trimmings.
 You can easily grow your own colorful baskets of flowers for your patio, and enjoy your geraniums for years to come!

-If you live in a temperate climate and plant the geraniums in your outdoor flower beds, it is not unusual for them to regenerate and start new plants, without your intervention!
+If you live in a temperate climate and plant the geraniums in your outdoor flower beds, it is not unusual for them to regenerate and start new plants without your intervention!
 These are wonderful plants for people who love natural landscaping and wildflowers.